Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Results

 \section{Results}

-We first present results on WikiText-103, showing that our ALiBi method is efficient and allows for training models with short input subsequences that outperform strong baselines even when extrapolating to more than six times the number of tokens that they were trained on.
-We then take the same hyperparameters for our method (the set of slopes) that worked on WikiText-103 and show that without any modification they provide strong results on a dataset in a very different domain than WikiText-103: books.
-Finally, we show that a 1.3B parameter model trained on a much larger (461 GB) dataset, using much more compute, with our ALiBi method provides a superior alternative to the sinusoidal method, as it achieves similar perplexity scores while using significantly less memory.
+We first show that on WikiText103 ALiBi is efficient and enables training models with short input subsequences that outperform strong baselines even when the ALiBi models extrapolate to more than six times the number of tokens that they were trained on.
+We then take the same hyperparameters for our method (the set of slopes) that worked on WikiText-103 and show that -- with no modification -- they provide strong results on a dataset in a very different domain: books.
+Finally, we show that a 1.3B parameter model trained with AliBi on a much larger (461 GB) dataset with much more compute provides a superior alternative to the sinusoidal method since it achieves similar perplexity scores while running faster and using less memory (since it is trained on shorter inputs).

-While multiple alternatives to the position methods presented in~\cite{vaswani} have been proposed, few have been adopted in large (1B or more parameters) language models, as that setting is much more challenging than the smaller scale experiments.
+While multiple alternatives to the position methods presented in~\cite{vaswani} have been proposed, few have been adopted in large (1B or more parameter) LMs since that setting is much more challenging than the smaller scale experiments.
 GPT-3 and Jurassic-1~\citep{J1WhitePaper} use the learned position embedding method from Vaswani et al., and GPT-J uses the rotary method.
-Our results on the 1.3B parameter model show our method's ability to generalize to greater models, dataset size and training duration, without retuning the hyperparameters.
+Our results on the 1.3B parameter model show our method's ability to generalize to larger models, dataset sizes and training durations without retuning the hyperparameter.